-Commenter Comment How this comment has been addressed conversion to residential use will need to address the Coastal Act and LCP limitations on eliminating such high priority uses.
-Any conversions of agriculture or visitor serving uses will need to be supported by detailed analyses, based on substantial evidence, prior to the City's adoption of the future LCP amendment.
+Commenter Comment How this comment has been addressed prior to the City's adoption of the future LCP amendment.
 We would like to request that, moving forward, the City staff coordinate closely with Commission staff prior to City Council adoption of an LCP amendment(s) to include any necessary changes agreed upon by our respective staffs prior to formal submittal of an LCP to the Coastal Commission.
 [See complete letter below.]
 The City prepared the Housing Element through a public process consistent with the procedural requirements in state law.
 City staff met numerous times with Coastal Commission staff separately and with Coastal Commission staff and HCD staff together during its preparation of the revised draft Housing Element and anticipates continued coordination with Coastal Commission staff in the processing of the above referenced LCP amendment.
 Carpinteria Valley Water District (August 11, 2023) Carpinteria Valley Water District (CVWD) received a request from Ashley and Vance Engineering, Inc. regarding water and sewer volume analysis for a proposed 400 unit development at 5800 Via Real.
 CVWD inquired whether there was an active project for 5800 Via Real with the City of Carpinteria.
 [See complete letter below.]
 While an application for development of 5800 Via Real has not been submitted to the city, this property is identified as Candidate Site 2 in the Housing Element to be considered for rezoning with the R Overlay to allow a 100% residential development with a minimum density of 20 units per acre.
 The site is currently zoned AG-10.
+Victor and Susan Schaff (November 10, 2023) I have resided in the Carpinteria valley for 40 years and I own the properties located at 6155 and 6175 Carpinteria Avenue, designated as site 21 in the above referenced document.
+I have been following the process and submitted a prior letter as well as attended the public hearings to express my support for applying the Residential Overlay to Site 21, which would create a pathway for much needed housing, including affordable housing, to serve local employees.
+Site 21 is along one of the main transportation corridors in the City and has access to public transportation to the many services the City of Carpinteria can provide.
+Providing housing in this location, within walking distance to major employers, is also aligned with the City's objectives for locating housing in close proximity to employment and removing traffic from City streets.
+Other factors to consider regarding Site 21 is the access and proximity to the public infrastructure that already exists and adjacency to Viola Park.
+[See complete letter below.]
+Candidate Site 21 is included in the Housing Element site inventory.
+The site will be considered as for potential rezoning with the R Overlay to accommodate the shortfall in sites available to accommodate the City's lower-income housing allocation pursuant to Program 1.
+Details regarding the site, including proximity to transit, services, and other amenities, and access to public services are included on the site profile sheet included in Appendix B.